 This is an excellent way that I recently learned to maximise sermons.
 Ask your pastor what he intends to preach in the upcoming week.
 Then take time to read and reflect on his text before Sunday.
 Begin to pray the truths of that text into your heart and the hearts of your brothers and sisters.
 When Sunday comes, you will have cultivated a heightened anticipation for the Word.
 Instead of taking the posture of one waiting for a movie to begin, you will find yourself assuming the posture of a student eager to learn.

-The preacher’s calling is to lead you to the pasture, yours is to eat it
+The preacher’s calling is to lead you to the pasture, yours is to eat.

 As the sermon is going along, follow it in your Bible.
 Note how the points being made arise out of the passage.
 Remember, the preacher is not called by God to entertain you.
 He is called to teach you God’s word (2 Timothy 2:14-16).
 His calling is to lead you to the pasture.
 Yours is to eat it and not to marvel at how green it is.

 Practices like these help to train our minds to think on God.
 They help us to mentally scale the mountains of doctrine so as to reach heights of knowledge from which we can better behold awe inspiring and soul satisfying views of God.
-How would your Christian life change if you made the attempt to love God with all your mind this year?
+How would your Christian life change if you made the attempt to love God with all your mind?